maxzuo/LLMTest_NeedleInAHaystack/README.md

 - `evaluator` - The evaluator, which can either be a `model` or `LangSmith`.
 See more on `LangSmith` below.
 If using a `model`, only `openai` is currently supported.
 Defaults to `openai`.
 - `model_name` - Model name of the language model accessible by the provider.
 Defaults to `gpt-3.5-turbo-0125`
 - `evaluator_model_name` - Model name of the language model accessible by the evaluator.
 Defaults to `gpt-3.5-turbo-0125`
+- `base_url` - The base URL for the OpenAI API.
+Defaults to None.

 Additionally, `LLMNeedleHaystackTester` parameters can also be passed as command line arguments, except `model_to_test` and `evaluator`.